DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake

-As this work is at the intersection of databases and research data or bibliographic metadata, the meaning of the term ``metadata'' needs to be defined in this context.
+As this work is at the intersection of database software and research data or bibliographic metadata, the meaning of the term ``metadata'' needs to be defined in this context.
 Combining definitions from Pomerantz (2015) and Baca (2016), metadata is set to mean here:

 \textbf{Definition~1 (Metadata):}

 \begin{quote} All statements about a (tangible or digital) information object are \textbf{metadata}. \end{quote}